qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

 >
 > >
 > > ## Solution
 > > 1.
 No that would not make sense.
-Convolutions only work when the data is ordered
+Convolutions only work when the features of the data can be ordered
-> >    in a spatial dimension.
-The features of the penguins dataset have no spatial relations with each other.
+> >    in a meaningful way.
+Pixels for exmaple are ordered in a spatial dimension.
+> >    This kind of order cannot be applied to the features of the penguin dataset.
 > >    If we would have pictures or audio recordings of the penguins as input data
 > >    it would make sense to use a CNN architecture.
 > > 2.
 It would make sense, but only if we approach the problem from a different angle then we did before.